 We have whole object relations, we know within ourselves we make mistakes, we understand others make mistakes, we look for the good in them, that admiration face of theirs when they mirror us and idealise us, we’ve seen it we know who they can be, and how well they can treat us.
 They lack whole object relations.
 They are unable to see that humans are not perfect and come with flaws.
 So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, as we often do them, with different thoughts and feelings, who make mistakes, who learn from mistakes, they see us as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground with us, as we try to our own detrimental effects to do with them.

 We have a cognitive reflection.
 Therefore we can reflect on our behaviour.
 We see and learn from our mistakes.
-They lack in Cognitive Reflection, making communication with them really hard.
+Narcissists lack in Cognitive Reflection, making communication with them extremely challenging.
 They believe it’s our fault for any problems they are having.
 They blame all others for their own failing, rarely to never reflecting on their own behaviour, mistakes or errors in judgment.

 It’s so frustrating trying to have a reasonable conversation with a narcissist who will never see your point of view.
 Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.